conroyp/Journaliser/README.md

-To this end, this simple chrome extension will turn off the regular comments on the site, and replace them with choice quotes from either The Muppets or The West Wing.
+To this end, this simple chrome extension will turn off the regular comments on the site, and replace them with choice quotes from either The Muppets, The Thick of It or The West Wing.
+N.B.
+The Thick of It contains some very unparliamentary language, so may not be all the safe for work or sensitive eyes.

 Adding new comments
 -------------
-* Add a js file to the content dir containing characters and quotes (see format of existing muppets.js/westwing.js files)
+* Add a js file to the content dir containing characters and quotes (see format of existing muppets.js/thickofit.js/westwing.js files)
 * Add entry for this file to popup.html (allows user to toggle between comments)
 * Add icon to /i/ folder to be shown on user popup
 * Add an entry for this js file to manifest.json, content_scripts->js, before journaliser.js